PokemonAutomation/About/Setup/HardwareNeeded/HardwareBeginner.md

 ## (3) Additional Hardware for Computer Control Automation

-If you are only doing Microcontroller Automation, skip this section and proceed to [step 2](/Setup/Microcontroller/Beginner-Windows-ArduinoLeonardo.md).
+If you are only doing Microcontroller Automation, skip this section and proceed to [Part 2](/Setup/Microcontroller/Beginner-Windows-ArduinoLeonardo.md).

 For Computer control automation, you will also need the following: